zoey-jy/VBDs_Projections/README.md

 There is no need for non-standard hardware.

 ## Data
-Japanese encephalitis surveillance data are available at the National Notifiable Disease Surveillance System of the Chinese Center for Disease Control and Prevention (China CDC).
-To access these data and/or to seek permission for its use, please contact the Data-center of China Public Health Science (https://www.phsciencedata.cn/Share/index.jsp) or email data@chinacdc.cn.
-Mosquito vector density data is subject to restrictions for the protection of privacy.
-Requests for data access should be addressed to the corresponding authors.
-Historical meteorological data was obtained from the China Meteorological Data Sharing System (http://data.cma.cn/).
-CMIP6 data are available at https://esgf-ui.ceda.ac.uk/ cog/search/cmip6-ceda/.
+VBD case surveillance data are available in the National Notifiable Disease Surveillance System of the Chinese Center for Disease Control and Prevention.
+To access these data and/or to seek permission for its use, please contact the Data-center of China Public Health Science (https://www.phsciencedata.cn/Share/index.jsp).
+Historical meteorological data was obtained from the China Meteorological Data Sharing System (http://data.cma.cn).
+CMIP6 data are available at https://esgf-ui.ceda.ac.uk/cog/search/cmip6-ceda.
 All other data utilized in this study were accessed from open sources.

-## Instructions for use
-To run the code on our data set make sure you replace the lines corresponding to myDir and output on the preamble of each of the files with the directory where you have saved the data files and where you would like to save output files.
+Code sources and additional processed data are available from the corresponding author upon reasonable request.

 ## Instructions for use
 To run the code on our data set make sure you replace the lines corresponding to myDir and output on the preamble of each of the files with the directory where you have saved the data files and where you would like to save output files.